ALCÁZAR

 NOU SARDENYA

-June 5th 1907, a group of football passionate youngsters reunited at Bar/Bodega La Roca (located in C/Sicilia 290, however, it no longer exists) to create a new football club.
-There was a lot of hope and will into this project.
-Unfortunately, there was not enough money, and the economic waste to federate a club was very tough to assume.
-However, they ended up hearing about a football team called Europa FC, which was about to disappear because they could not bear up with the payments.
-They quickly made an approximate calculation and concluded that paying those debts for CE Europa would be cheaper than starting a team from zero.
-That same day, CE Europa was born.
-From that first team, we have got the name of some players: Virgili, Moyano, Ansió, Alfaro, Santacreu, Alonso; Miñana, Amadeo, Vicente Martínez, Bonaventura Pelaó, Soler, A. Oriols, B. Oriols and Olivé.
-We also have to mention Rodolf Collell Admetller, first chairman in the club and the man who started the club's whole creation.
+On the 5th of June 1907, a group of football-passionate youngsters reunited at the bar bodega La Roca -which could be found on Carrer de Sicília, 290- to create a new football club.
+Many people put much hope and effort into this project.
+Unfortunately, the costs of registering a new club seemed too high.
+However, they heard about a football team called Europa FC, which was about to disappear because it could not bear up with the payments to the FCF.
+The enthusiasts quickly made an approximate calculation and concluded that paying those debts would be cheaper than starting a team from zero.
+That same day, CE Europa was born: a new club that only kept the name and registration number.
+From that first team, we have the names of some players: Virgili, Moyano, Ansió, Alfaro, Santacreu, Alonso, Miñana, Amadeo, Vicenç Martínez, Bonaventura Pelaó, Soler, A. Oriols, B. Oriols, and Jacint Olivé.
+The latter player designed the club’s crest in 1915, a symbol that still shines on our shirts.

-If anyone stands in the central circle of Nou Sardenya and looks at the four corners of the stadium, they will observe that in one of them (the corner of C/Sardenya - C/Camèlies) the stands do not make an exact angle of 90 degrees.
-This small “mutilation” is due to the Ronda del Mig (formerly Cinturó de Ronda) designed by the renowned Barcelona mayor José Maria Porcioles in 1972.
-These were dictatorial times when complaints and protests were strictly forbidden and where the citizen had to obey orders.
-Even once the field was flooded with sewage due to the renovation works.
-Because of that flooding, a few “europeistes” believed they would be kicked-off Sardenya stadium.
-An intense journalistic campaign favouring the Club fixed the complicated situation that was lived and smoothed out the inconveniences that the refurbishment caused.
+If anyone stands in the central circle of the Nou Sardenya and looks at the four corners of the stadium, they will observe that in one of them (the corner of C/Sardenya - C/Camèlies), the stands do not make an exact angle of 90 degrees.
+This minor ‘mutilation’ is a consequence of the Ronda del Mig, designed by the renowned Barcelona mayor José Maria Porcioles in 1972.
+These were dictatorial times; complaints and protests were strictly forbidden, and the citizens had to obey orders.
+The club was unhappy about the construction of this roundabout as it ‘ate’ a big part of the old Sardenya.
+That is one of the reasons why the stadium was rebuilt between 1992 and 1995.
+Now, we dispose of a beautiful home ground, one with unequal ‘quatre cantonades’ (‘four corners’).

 RAMALLETS

-Antoni Ramallets was born the June 4th 1924 in Gràcia, very close to CE Europa's stadium.
-He started playing for youth teams around the neighbourhood.
-It was not until 1942 when, thanks to Mr. Vieta, he signed for CE Europa.
-His début with the "escapulada" shirt was on November 8th 1942, in a friendly match against Sants.
-Since that moment and during the rest of that season, he only played friendly games.
-It was not until next season, 1943-44 when he would be a regular starter.
-With only 19 years old, he proved an excellent positioning, agility and precise eyesight.
-Ramallets was a goalkeeper in Gràcia for only two years.
-Due to his enormous talent, he later signed for FC Barcelona, where he stayed for 15 years and became a legendary goalkeeper.
+Antoni Ramallets was born on the 4th of June 1924 in Gràcia, very close to Europa’s stadium, and started playing for youth teams around the neighborhood.
+It was not until 1942 when, thanks to Josep Vieta, he signed for CE Europa.
+His début with the ‘escapulada’ shirt was on the 8th of November 1942, in a friendly match against Sants.
+Since that moment and during the rest of that season, he only played unofficial games.
+It was not until the next season, 1943-44, when he would become a regular starter.
+At only 19 years old, Ramallets showed excellent positioning, agility, and vision.
+Ramallets only defended our crest for two years, as his undeniable talent got him a contract at Barcelona, where he stayed for 15 years and became a legendary goalkeeper.
+Antoni Ramallets is considered one of the best Spanish goalkeepers of all time.

 SECOND DIVISION